mdbergmann/cl-gserver/README.md

 ##### Dispatchers `:pinned` vs. `:shared`

+Dispatchers are somewhat alike thread pools.
+Dispatchers of the `:shared` type are a pool of workers.
+Workers are actors using a `:pinned` dispatcher. `:pinned` just means that an actor spawns its own mailbox thread.

+So `:pinned` and `:shared` are types of dispatchers. `:pinned` spawns its own mailbox thread, `:shared` uses a worker pool to handle the mailbox messages.

-By default an actor created using `actor-of` uses a `:shared` dispatcher type which uses the shared message dispatchers that are setup in the system.
-It is also possible to create actors with their own dispatcher thread, those are called `:pinned` actors.
-Just provide the `:pinned` value to the `dispatcher-type` key parameter.
+By default an actor created using `actor-of` uses a `:shared` dispatcher type which uses the shared message dispatcher that is automatically setup in the system.
+When creating an actor it is possible to specify the `dispatcher-id`.
+This parameter specifies which 'dispatcher' should handle the mailbox queue/messages.

+Please see below for more info on dispatchers.

 #### Finding actors in the context